rf742/py_zap/README.md

 * The file above contains two point charges
 * The 1st is located at (0m,2m) and has a charge of 5C
 * The 2nd is located at (0m,0m) and has a charge of 2 x 10^-6 C (2 micro Coulombs)

+### Output

+This program can output to the terminal or to a csv file.

+The default is to output to just the terminal.
+If you add the -c/--csv flag, the data will be output in csv format to a file in the current directory named with zap\_data\_TIMESTAMP.csv, where TIMESTAMP is in the format %Y%m%d%H%M%S.

 ### Gravity Mode